 The book and movie "Jaws" introduced us to the great white shark more than 40 years ago, and scared us out of our wits.
 Much of the film was shot in the waters off Cape Cod, Massachusetts; the irony is that when it came out in the mid 1970's, there were very few white sharks around Cape Cod.

 White sharks were granted federal protection in 1997, and in the years since, have made a comeback that has delighted conservationists and frightened swimmers and surfers.
-On Cape Cod this summer, shark sightings and beach closings were about as common as lobster rolls.
-As we saw for ourselves, the Atlantic great white shark is back.
+On Cape Cod this past summer, shark sightings and beach closings were about as common as lobster rolls.
+As we first reported last September, the Atlantic great white shark is back.

 Greg Skomal: Look at this fish.